ardittristan/VTTStreamUtils/README.md

 # VTT StreamUtils

-This module adds extra and custom overlays to the /stream page of Foundry VTT.
+This module adds extra and custom overlays to the /stream page of Foundry VTT and also allows you to disable modules on the /stream page.

 ## Installation